denysvitali/aoc-2021/README.md

 #### Python

-**Reason:** I solve my AoC mostly on my phone, and sadly Python is the only language that allows me to do so.

-### Planned
+**Reason:** When I'm on the go and I don't have a computer with me, I solve the AoC with Python.
+The reason is that I usually only have access to vim on [Termux](https://termux.com/) and I haven't prepared a better setup to include other languages.

 #### Rust